My-Next-Developer/liquify-signup-portal/README.md

 # Liquify Signup Portal

-A full-stack web application for user registration and document management with a modern React frontend and Django REST API backend.
+A full-stack web application for user registration and document management with a React frontend and Django REST API backend.

-## 🏗️ Project Overview
+## Project Overview

 This is a document upload and user management portal that allows users to:
 - Register and authenticate
-- Upload various types of documents (passport, proof of address, ID card, driver's license)
+- Upload various types of documents
 - View their application status with push-back messages
 - Manage uploaded documents

-## 🛠️ Technology Stack
+## Technology Stack

 ### Frontend
 - **React** with TypeScript